DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ## How to validate and broadcast transactions

 As you can see, we are not connected to the internet (and can’t broadcast transactions).
 This is intentional.
-Electrum uses servers that’s run by volunteers.
-Anyone can start a server and if you don’t specify a server, you’ll be connected to one randomly.
-This is terrible for privacy (and has been used for phishing attacks).
-If you don’t use Tor or a VPN you’re essentially giving a random server your IP-address and all the bitcoin addresses you’re asking for.

 **[P]** So, how are we going to verify payments?
 The best solution right now is probably to use “Electrum Personal Server” and connect it to your Bitcoin Core node.
 This can be a little bit tricky for a non-technical user (especially on Windows and Mac).
 I’ve created guides for users on Windows and Mac in the bonus section.
 You can find the guides here, [Windows](hodl-guide_63_eps-win.md), [Mac](hodl-guide_64_eps-mac.md).
 Linux user can watch a tutorial here: https://www.youtube.com/watch?v=1JMP4NZCC5g (not my tutorial) or follow the official documentation.
 You can read more about the project on https://github.com/chris-belcher/electrum-personal-server.
 Once done you can use Electrum as usual, but without relying on someone else for verifying and broadcasting transactions.
 It’ll also be a perfect setup for your more “day-to-day” spending.
 You can connect a hardware wallet or use a hot-wallet (private key stored on the computer) and verify all payments yourself.
 It’s really worth giving it a chance.

 **[P]** The second-best option is to use your Bitcoin full node to add watch addresses.
 If you have a full node running, this is very simple.
 Check the bonus section for how to [add watch addresses in Bitcoin Core](hodl-guide_65_watch-address.md).
 You’d still have to connect to random Electrum servers to transact and your privacy might be compromised.
 You can reduce the risk by using a VPN.
 You are then leaking information only to your VPN-provider, but at least you know who you put your trust in and limits it to one part.
 Another option is to look into how you run Electrum with Tor.

-The third option is to simply use Electrum as it is.
-You’re then connecting to random servers.
-It’s probably safe but you put your trust for validation on third parties.
-You will be giving all your addresses to remote servers.
-There are several companies that specialises in chain analysis to deanonymize addresses and we can assume that they’re running several Electrum Servers.
-So, treat every address that’s gone through a third party as non private.

 Once you made up your mind, you can reconnect to internet.
 We are now going to deposit a small amount of funds to our address to make sure our setup works.
 In the beginning of 2019, transactions are practically free.
 So, a few $ worth of bitcoin is plenty to try it out.
 The amount should cover 3 transaction fees.